-UALR established the Institute on Race and Ethnicity for the people of Little Rock, Central Arkansas, and the state under the leadership of Chancellor Joel E. Anderson.
-The Institute is a culmination of years of internal conversations, programming, research, and outreach on the subject of race.
+The founding of the Joel E. Anderson Institute on Race and Ethnicity in July 2011 was the culmination of years of internal conversations, programming, research, and outreach on the subject of race and ethnicity.

-The Institute’s Launch was held July 10, 2011, during the celebration and commemoration of the 50th Anniversary of the Freedom Riders coming to Little Rock to desegregate the Trailways Bus Terminal.
+The Anderson Institute’s launch was held July 10, 2011, during the celebration and commemoration of the 50th Anniversary of the Freedom Riders coming to Little Rock to desegregate the Trailways Bus Terminal.

-On that day, the Arkansas Civil Rights Heritage Trail was created to acknowledge the sacrifices and achievements made by those who have fought for racial justice in the state.
-Our goal is to raise awareness about the rich and important civil rights legacy here in Arkansas and honor those who have contributed to obtaining equal rights for all in the state.
+On that day, the Arkansas Civil Rights Heritage Trail, one of our award-winning projects, was created to acknowledge the sacrifices and achievements made by those who have fought for racial and ethnic justice in the state.